 For those not afraid of colour, gradients will be the approach in 2020.
 Gradients have been a staple in design since design ever existed.
 There was also a resurgence of neon hues in 2019 across the board and this trend will continue building in 2020.
 Pairing gradients with neon hues is a sure fire way to have your logo stand out from the competition in 2020.

 Sometimes, less is more.
 In this case, more is more.
 We’ve seen more and more logos recently where elements have been layered on top of each other or pushed right together to create a really full looking logo.
-The key to getting this techinique right to constantly make sure your logo is easy to perceive, if you can’t see the message you’re trying to convey – it’s too full.
+The key to getting this technique right to constantly make sure your logo is easy to percieve, if you can’t see the message you’re trying to convey – it’s too full.

 There are some brands who are really pushing the boundries of logo design and using their elements to create a disjointed but whole looking logo.
 Sometimes being asymmetrical can be a lot more effective than being symmetrical.
 This approach when excecuted correctly, is a surefire to capture the audience’s attention.